daczarne/udemy_github_actions/04_strategy_matrix_and_docker/README.md

 ## Continue on error and Timeout minutes

 The `if: failure()` option was good to force a downstream step to run even if the previous one had failed.
-But and step coming after that immediate failed one will still not run.
+But any step coming after that immediate failed one will still not run.
 If we need to make sure that all downstream steps do run, we can add the `continue-on-error: true` key:value pair to the job that might fail.
 By default this key's value is set to `false`.

 ``` yaml
 name: Continue on error